nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentaion-templates.md

 The position of the template content in the document is based on where you place the tag for `MyImage`.
 In the example above, the tag was placed at the end of the document.
 This means that the content from the template will appear at the end of the document.
-In addition this particular template requires the end user to populate specific variables.
+In addition, this particular template requires the end user to populate specific variables.

 ```mdx